anataliocs/etherscan-spheron-gov-create/README.md

 Check out the [Spheron Browser Upload SDK docs](https://docs.spheron.network/sdk/browser/) for more info!

-After creating an account, you need to create a [Etherscan Access Token](https://etherscan.com)
+After creating an account, you need to create an [Etherscan Access Token](https://etherscan.com)

 ### SpheronDevsDAO Contract deployed on Sepolia